How to Reinvent Yourself at 50 with These Life-Changing Steps

 Of course, none of those titles are wrong.
-But, they are a limited perspective of who we are as human beings.
+But, they are a limited perspective of who we are.

 And when a relationship ends, the kids go off to college, or retirement comes-it becomes increasingly difficult to define ourselves within these four walls.